Predictive posteriors under hidden confounding

-\section{Asymptotics}
+\subsection{Asymptotics}

-This section develops the large sample theory for our proposed estimator.
-We begin by introducing the notation and generative model shared across environments, along with the assumptions necessary for the Bayesian framework.
-These components enable us to establish posterior consistency and derive exponential contraction rates for the posterior distribution over the shared parameters $(\beta, K)$.
-Notably, our results highlight two key phenomena often left unexplained by frequentist theory: robustness to near-violations of identifiability, and the role of natural variability across environments in shaping asymptotic behavior.
-We conclude with a discussion of asymptotic normality.
+We develop the large sample theory for the posterior distribution arising from likelihood and prior especifications in Section 2, establishing posterior consistency, contraction rates and a Bernstein-von Mises type of theorem.
+Notably, our results highlight two key phenomena often left unexplained in frequentist theory: robustness to near-violations of identifiability, and the role of natural variability across environments in shaping asymptotic behavior.
+Proofs for all the results in this section can be found in Supplement A. Let \(D_{n,E} =\{(X_{ei},Y_{ei})\,:\,e=1,\dots,E,\;i=1,\dots,n\}\) be the different samples, assumed i.i.d.\ within each environment.
+To streamline notation, we assume wlog the same sample size $n$ across environments.
+Let \(\ell_{ei}(w)=\log\!\bigl\{p(Y_{ei},X_{ei}\mid w^\star,\vartheta_e^\star)/ p(Y_{ei},X_{ei}\mid w,\vartheta_e^\star)\bigr\}\).
+We provide several relevant assumptions first.